-Annie Tinker is a certified Knocked-Up Fitness Prenatal and Postnatal Exercise Specialist, Core Exercise Specialist and a birth doula.
+Annie Tinker is a certified Knocked-Up Fitness and Wellness Prenatal and Postnatal Exercise Specialist, Core Exercise Specialist and a birth doula.
 Annie was a personal trainer before she got into prenatal training.
 She had noticed a lack of options when both of her sisters became pregnant, so that is what spurred her initial interest in becoming a prenatal exercise specialist.
-Since then, Annie has joined us on our Knocked-Up Fitness team as a prenatal coach for our membership as she had her first baby this past November.
+Since then, Annie has joined us on our Knocked-Up Fitness and Wellness team as a prenatal coach for our membership as she had her first baby this past November.

 Annie’s Healthy Hacks

 Annie likes to add a ¼ tablespoon in her coffee.
 Turmeric works as an anti-inflammatory, antioxidant, it boosts brain function and improves circulation.

 Adding these into your mid-day routine will help you step away from the coffee pot!
 Also, take before you go to bed to help you sleep better throughout the night.